The Big Interview aims to demystify packaging and showcase its potential

 Packaging is often called the silent salesman.
 According to a market report, the B2B packaging market in India was valued at USD 50.5-billion in 2019 and is anticipated to grow to USD 204.81-billion by 2025, with a CAGR of 26.7% from 2020 to 2025, showcasing its huge potential.
 The Big Interview series offers viewers a well-rounded understanding of this growing industry—practical insights, case studies, packaging applications across various sectors, and future projects.
 It aims to bridge the gap between products and customer experiences.

-Thus far, three podcasts have been published on WhatPackaging?
-YouTube channel while the vision is to create a case study of 25 companies and industry A-listers discussing everything from the evolution of packaging and future trends to regulatory and sustainable considerations.
+So far, seven podcasts have been published on WhatPackaging?
+YouTube channel, while the vision is to create a case study of 25 companies and industry A-listers discussing everything from the evolution of packaging and future trends to regulatory and sustainable considerations.

 Latest Poll